Steam turbines

 Impulse and reaction turbines

-In one type of turbine, the rotating blades are like deep buckets.
+In one type of turbine, the rotating blades are shaped like buckets.

 High-velocity jets of incoming steam from carefully shaped nozzles

-kick into the blades, pushing them around with a series of impulses,
+kick into the buckets, pushing them around with a series of impulses,

-and bouncing off to the other side with a similar pressure but
+and bouncing off to the other side at a similar speed but

 and it's particularly good at extracting energy from high-pressure steam.